RianaAllen/WritingSamples/Work Product/How_To/Markdown_Example.md

 #### Option A
 Use your Facebook account to log in.

-:memo: **Note:** Only use this option if you already have a Facebook account and are currently signed in.
+**Note:** *Only use this option if you already have a Facebook account and are currently signed in.*

    a.
 Click on the “Continue with Facebook” button.
 <figure>
 	<img src="Images/FBCreate.png"